SamsaraMethod/The-Samsara-Method-Complete-Works/README.md

 This is a framework that audits itself, because the first system any method must diagnose honestly is the analyst.
 The wheel turns.
 Gradients drive it.

-This is the software needed to do the analytical work prescribed in the book.
-Paste it into the context window of your AI or place inside of your personal file system/obsidian vault.